MaheshKhatri1960/Microsoft_Udacity_Capstone_Project/README.md

 *TODO*: What kind of model did you choose for this experiment and why?
 Give an overview of the types of parameters and their ranges used for the hyperparameter search

+**Impact of Hyperdrive's chosen policies on Hyperparameter Tuning**

+One of the biggest challenges facing ML / DL practitioners tackling problems with large numbers of input data & parameters is to find high quality models at affordable time and cost.
+Efficient hyperparameter tuning helps in the same as it means shorter training time, lower resource consumption, and thus lower training costs.
+As has been found in practice,  from the entire search space available for searching for the best solutions, only a very few combinations of possible options lead to high performance.
+A majority of the combinations do not work and have to be discarded.
+Hence, hyperparameter tuning via it's policies is so essential.
+For Hyperdrive, there are two main policies which help achieve the same - **Early Termination**  & **Hyperparameter Sampling**.
+More details of my choices for this project are provided below :

+**Early Termination - Bandit Policy**

+I chose to go for a termination policy to achieve maximum resource savings during the computational runs.
+I chose Bandit Policy as it was the first policy in the documentation & it promised aggressive savings as compared to the other (Median / Truncation selection) policies.
+It has parameters of slack_factor = 0.1, an evaluation_interval of 1 & delay_evaluation of 5.
+This means that  starting from Run 5 (delay_evaluation = 5), at every stage of the execution after a single (evaluation_interval = 1) run, the prediction is compared and if the same is less than (1 / 1 + 0.1 (slack_factor))  or 91% of the best performing run, then it will be terminated.
+This helps to reduce training time, costs as well as system resources so that the system can move on to the next iteration.

+**Hyperparameter Sampling - Random**

+I chose Random sampling over the other options (Grid / Bayesian) for the following reasons :

+First, it supported early termination (Not supported by Bayesian sampling) as this would help me save computational resources.
+Second, due to limited experience, I did not know the extent of resource consumption for an exhaustive search (for which Grid Sampling is more suited).
+Third, it has support for both discrete and continuous values of hyperparameters.
+For my runs, the hyperparameter **--C** had continuous values whereas for **--max-iter** it was  discrete.

 ### Results